facebook/react-native/docs/EmbeddedApp.md

 @end
 ```

-Don't forget to add an outlet for it.
+In a view controller that wants to manage this view, go ahead and add an outlet and wire it up:

 ```
 // ViewController.m